JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

 linkerOpts.linux = -L/usr/lib/x86_64-linux-gnu -lcurl```
 ```

-A few things going on in that file so let's see them one by one.
+A few things are going on in that file so let's see them one by one.
 The first entry is `headers` which is the list of header files that we want to generate
 Kotlin stubs for.
-We can multiple files to this entry, separating each one with `\` on a new line.
+We can add multiple files to this entry, separating each one with `\` on a new line.
 In our case we only want `curl.h`.
 The files we reference
-need to relative to the folder where the definition file is, or by a available on the system path (in our case it would be `/usr/bin/curl`).
+need to be relative to the folder where the definition file is, or be available on the system path (in our case it would be `/usr/bin/curl`).

 The second line is the `headerFilter`.
 This is used to denote what exactly we want included.
 In C, when one file references another file with the `#include` directive,
 all the headers are also included.
 Sometimes this may not be needed, and we can use this parameter, [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)), to fine tune things.

-The third and forth line are about providing linker options, which can vary based on different target platforms.
+The third and forth lines are about providing linker options, which can vary based on different target platforms.
 In our cause we are defining it for macOS and Linux.
 Compiler options can also be specific, albeit in this case it is not necessary.

 The convention that is followed is that each library gets its own definition file, usually named the same as the library.
 For more information on all